WICG/raw-clipboard-access/explainer.md

 ### Alternative: Restrict raw clipboard access to "partner" native/web applications

 After some discussion with Webkit, a proposed alternative was to allow only "partner" sites, for example native and web applications with the same source origin, to have raw clipboard access.
 This was decided against for this explainer as it would break the compatibility requirements for Raw Clipboard Access, but may be a viable reduced implementation for user agents concerned about the full described API that may satisfy some common use-cases.

+### Minimal implementation for user agents
+A user agent that decides not to implement all of Raw Clipboard Access for various reasons should consider at least rejecting immediately on any call with `{raw : true}`.
+This allows web applications to gracefully detect failure, as they should already do in case of rejected permission or failure to encode/decode, and fall back to existing sanitized clipboard APIs.
+Rejecting immediately is important because otherwise web applications may do user agent detection, using the raw clipboard access for user agents that implement it, and using a fallback API for user agents that don’t.
+This means that if the user agent were to later implement such a feature, they would either need to either ask the web application to remove/update user agent detection, have to live with the feature not working on sites that implemented user agent detection, or (even worse) have to masquerade as a browser that previously implemented such a feature.

 ## Permissions